wspringer/addressless/README.md

 In the Netherlands, every address is uniquely identified by postcode and housenumber.
-This library wraps a database with all addresses in the Netherlands, allowing you to quickly revolve the address details for postcode and housenumber combinations.
+This library wraps a database with all addresses in the Netherlands, allowing you to quickly resolve the address details for postcode and housenumber combinations.

 ## Usage